 How to Move the Taskbar in Windows 11

 As one of the UI changes to the home screen in Windows 11, Microsoft has made the taskbar icons centered by default.
-Apparently, the realignment of the “Start” button and taskbar is to address a design problem for large monitor and tablet users.
+The centered alignment of the “Start” button and taskbar icons addresses a design problem for large monitor and tablet users.
 The previous layout meant they needed to “travel” to interact with the start button.

 Luckily, it doesn’t need to stay in the middle.
-If you prefer it on the left, read on to learn how to reposition it, plus other home screen customization ideas.
+If you prefer to have the icons on the far left, read on to learn how to reposition them.

-How to Move the Taskbar to the Left
+How to Move the Taskbar Icons to the Left

-Follow these steps to move the taskbar to the bottom left:
+Follow these steps to move the taskbar icons to the bottom left:

 - Launch Windows 11 and right-click on the taskbar.

-How to Move the Taskbar to the Top of the Screen
+How to Move the Taskbar to the Top, Left, or Right of the Screen

 - In the location address field, enter the following: